 If you repot your Tradescantia Nanouk annually, you don’t need to fertilize it.
 When you repot your plant, it will get new nutrients necessary for proper growth from fresh soil.
 However, if you would like to fertilize Tradescantia Nanouk, you can do it, provided you follow the instructions on the fertilizer packaging.
 Use a houseplant fertilizer, diluted to half recommended strength.

-The best time to fertilize your plant is during the active growing season.
-In that way, the plant can put all the nutrients to good use.
-Fertilizing your plant when it is not actively growing can do more harm than good, since the it will not be able to use the nutrients and they will build up in the soil.
+The best time to fertilize your plants is during the active growing season.
+In that way, the plants can put all the nutrients to good use.
+Using a houseplant fertilizer on your planst outside of their growing season can do more harm than good since they will not be able to use the nutrients and they will build up in the soil.
 This can cause fertilizer burn.
+This is also why you should use the fertilizer diluted to half recommended strength.

 Temperature for Tradescantia Nanouk

-Tradescantia Nanouk flourishes in temperatures between 55°F and 75°F (13°C and 24°C).
-It can tolerate as low as 50°F (10°C), below which it will get damaged.
+The optimal temperature for Tradescantia Nanouk is between 65°F and 75°F (18°C and 24°C), according to professor Bodie V. Pennisi from the University of Georgia Extension.
+Tradescantia Nanouk can tolerate as low as 50°F (10°C), below which it will get damaged.
 This plant is sensitive to frost and extreme heat, so it is best to stay within the optimal temperature range to avoid leaf damage.

 Tradescantia Nanouk Humidity